Baltimore City: Arts and Neighborhoods of Charm City

 Visionary Art Museum Baltimore MD

-Students, laborers, dyslexics, misfits, recluses, mental health patients – and the rest of the unwashed, self-taught intuitive artists ignored by mainstream art world have finally found recognition at this unbelievably eccentric museum.
+Students, laborers, dyslexics, misfits, recluses, mental health patients – and the rest of the unwashed, self-taught intuitive artists ignored by mainstream art world have finally found recognition at the unbelievably eccentric American Visionary Art Museum.

 My absolute favorite institution in Baltimore, The American Visionary Art Museum is filled with works produced from found objects, matchsticks, bottle caps, yarn, and lots of what other people would call “junk.”
 Galleries team with madcap creations.

 War, workers, whackos, technology, terror, tchothkes – all here in this highly entertaining fun house of an art museum.
-Plus, the storage-shed of a gift shop will consume your attention for hours. $16 adults, $10 children/students.
-Tues-Sun 10-6.
+Plus, the storage-shed of a gift shop will consume your attention for hours.
+Check website for hours and admission cost.

 Lobby Baltimore Museum of Art